Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 3. Use with the Joplin built-in function `Insert Date Time` make you easy.
 4. You can also use `km` within any Sticky Notes, and if you do that, please make sure `km` is always the **first child** inside the Sticky Notes.
 5. The text strong, emphasize, insert, and strikethrough will present as red color when inside the `km`.
+6. Mouse hover on it to zoom bigger.

 More use cases: